cherakuthota/gitHub-demo002/README.md

-this si 2nd folder created on localhost and uploaded to gitHub
+this is 2nd folder created on localhost and uploaded to gitHub